• Skip to primary navigation

 • 1 cup sweet potato cut into small cubes

-• 5 saba banana thinly chopped
+• 5 saba bananas thinly chopped

 • ½ cup purple tapioca pearls*

-• ¾ cup sago*
+• ¾ cup sago pearls*

 • ¼ cup rice flour optional